pion/example-webrtc-applications/janus-gateway/README.md

 You will see output.ivf in the current folder.

 ## video-room
-This example demonstrates how to stream to a Janus video-room using pion-WebRTC
+This example demonstrates how to stream to a Janus video-room using Pion WebRTC

 ### Running
 run `main.go` in `github.com/pion/webrtc-example-applications/janus-gateway/video-room`